TranPhucVinh/C/Transport layer/README.md

 * For programming, as using **sendto()** (in [UDP sender](src/udp_sgl_sndr_sgl_rx.c)) and **recvfrom()** (in [UDP receiver](src/udp_sgl_rx_sgl_sndr.c)) which requires **sockaddr_in**  as parameter, a socket param init function, like [socket_parameter_init(char *host, int port)]() in **TCP**, can't be used.
 It's better to handle this [encapsulation](https://github.com/TranPhucVinh/Cplusplus/blob/master/Object-oriented%20programming/README.md#encapsulation) in UDP by using OOP.

 **Program**:
+* **Feature**: UDP sender reads typed in message from stdin then sends that message to any UDP receivers listening to it.
 * UDP receiver (UDP single receiver for a single UDP sender): [udp_sgl_rx_sgl_sndr.c](src/udp_sgl_rx_sgl_sndr.c)
 * UDP sender (UDP single sender for a single UDP receiver): [udp_sgl_sndr_sgl_rx.c](src/udp_sgl_sndr_sgl_rx.c)